Ennomines

 (NCBI-index: 2.876618)

 The Common Heath (Ematurga atomaria) is a day-active moth that flutters mainly on and around Heather.
-On warm days they are quickly rushed to rest a few meters further.
-The colors of this carpet are very variable.
-The ground color ranges from white, especially in the female, to warm light brown, yellow-brown, or dark grey.
+On warm days, they are quickly rushed to rest a few meters further.
+The colours of this carpet are very variable.
+The ground colour ranges from white, especially in the female, to warm light brown, yellow-brown, or dark grey.
 On both the fore- and hindwing are several dark brown transverse lines in the form of narrow bands that vary in width.
 The central transverse lines merge or sometimes intersect at the inner edge of the forewing.
 The bands are not always clear.
-Sometimes only dark freckles are present.
-The flight period is in two generations from April to August and the wingspan is 24-30mm.
+Sometimes, only dark freckles are present.
+The flight period is in two generations, from April to August, and the wingspan is 24-30mm.
 Host plant: Heather, Bell Heather, Cross-leaved Heath, and clovers.
 Dutch name: Gewone heispanner.
 Frisian name: Heidespanner.

 Flying period: